The Brain Deck Blog

 Motivation does not arrive before action — it is generated by action.
 Research shows that starting small, even badly, triggers the neurological momentum that 'feeling ready' never will.

-How to Start a Task When You Feel Completely Overwhelmed
+How to Start a Task When Overwhelmed: 5 Steps (2026)

 Overwhelm shuts down your brain's executive function.
 The fix is not motivation — it is decomposition: break the task down, pick one piece, shrink it further, and move your body first.